sushruth13/Git-client/README.md

 Version 3: log, add & commit to the remote repo, editor, config, diff

+### NOTE -

+We have replaced PUSH and BLAME feature which were initially listed in our project proposal with other features such as config, branchlist, log and editor tool.

+**Limitations**

+1) Blame requires multiple users to exist in the environment and our local repo does not support that yet.
+For implementation on remote repo, git2 API only offers latest commit in the commit history and not previous commits, which would be essential to implement blame feature.

+2) There wasnt sufficient documentation on how to handle the remote callbacks in libgit2 which prevented us from implementing PUSH feature.

-Compilation instructions and commands:
+## Compilation instructions and commands:

 1) Download and extract the repository
-2) Use: *docker build -t gitclient .*
+2) Use: "docker build -t gitclient ."
-3) Use: *docker images* and copy the gitclient image ID
+3) Use: "docker images" and copy the gitclient image ID
-4) Use: *docker run -it [imageID]*
+4) Use: "docker run -it [imageID]"
-5) Use: *cargo build*
+5) Use: "*cargo build"
-6) For authentication setup: *cargo run auth, next **cd .ssh*, add the public key to your github account
+6) For authentication setup: "cargo run auth", next "cd .ssh", add the public key to your github account
-7) For authentication verification: *cargo run check-auth*, enter "yes" on the prompt
+7) For authentication verification: "cargo run check-auth", enter "yes" on the prompt
-8) For initialising the git repository: *cargo run init*
+8) For initialising the git repository: "cargo run init"
-9) For adding a file to staging in local repo: *cargo run add <file-path/file-name>*
+9) For adding a file to staging in local repo: "cargo run add <file-path/file-name>"
-10) For commiting a staged file in local repo: *cargo run commit*
+10) For commiting a staged file in local repo: "cargo run commit"
-11) For creating a clone repository: *cargo run clone <git-repo-url>*
+11) For creating a clone repository: "cargo run clone <git-repo-url>"
-12) For displaying branch information: *cargo run branch <path_of_test-tmp>*
+12) For displaying branch information: "cargo run branch <path_of_test-tmp>"
-13) For displaying the log of the git repo: *cargo run log Cloned-folder*
+13) For displaying the log of the git repo: "cargo run log Cloned-folder"
-14) To add and commit to remote repo: *cargo run git-commit Cloned-folder/ <file-name> <commit-message>*
+14) To add and commit to remote repo: "cargo run git-commit Cloned-folder/ <file-name> <commit-message>"
-15) Editor to traverse and edit the files in development environment use: *cargo run editor Cloned-folder*
+15) Editor to traverse and edit the files in development environment use: "cargo run editor Cloned-folder"
-16) Config to save default username and password use: *cargo run config <username> <email>*
+16) Config to save default username and password use: "cargo run config <username> <email>"
-17) To list number of code changes use: *cargo run diff Cloned-folder*
+17) To list number of code changes use:"cargo run diff Cloned-folder/"

-To verify the commands:
+## To verify the commands:

 1) Verify git init:
    You should be able to see.GitClient subdirectory inside the container

 2) Verify git add:
-   Before executing the add command, *cd .GitClient/objects* and *ll*, notice that there are no objects created yet Create a new file "new.txt": *touch new.txt*
+   Before executing the add command, "cd .GitClient/objects" and "ll", notice that there are no objects created yet Create a new file "new.txt": "touch new.txt"
-   *cargo run add new.txt*
+   "cargo run add new.txt"
    Got to the objects directory again, and you can see that the blob file is generated for the created file (new.txt)

 3) Verify commit:
    You will be prompted by the blob hashed IDs and file names on the command prompt

 4) Verify clone:
    The clone currently works for open repositories only.
 You can pass the link to the open repository after "cargo run clone" to clone it.
-Please run *ll* after completion to check for the newly created repo in test-tmp.
+Please run "ll" after completion to check for the newly created repo in test-tmp.

 5) Verify branch:
    Currently, we are storing a cloned repository in the test-tmp folder.
 On running "cargo run branch test-tmp", we get the names of branches created with the "git branch <new-branch-name>" command.